lpsinger/userguide/analysis/inference.rst

 Classification
 --------------

-The classification consists of five numbers, summing to unity, that give the probability that the source is either a :term:`BNS`, :term:`NSBH`, :term:`BBH` merger, contains at least one :term:`MassGap <MassGap>` component, or is of :term:`Terrestrial` (i.e. a background fluctuation or a glitch) origin.
-See the :ref:`figure in the alert contents section <classification-diagram>` for the boundaries of the source classification categories in the :math:`(m_1, m_2)` plane.
+The classification consists of four numbers, summing to unity, that give the probability that the source is either a :term:`BNS`, :term:`NSBH`, :term:`BBH` merger, or is of :term:`Terrestrial` (i.e. a background fluctuation or a glitch) origin.
+See the :ref:`figure in the alert contents section <classification-diagram>` for the boundaries of the source classification categories in the :math:`(m_1,m_2)` plane.

 This assumes that terrestrial and astrophysical events occur as independent Poisson processes.
 A source-dependent weighting of matched-filter templates is